Justia Lawyer Rating

 Lastly, we explain that the officers are presumed to be acting within the course and scope of their employment, so they may enjoy the limited right of governmental immunity.
 To overcome such a defense, the client must show that the officers were acting outside the scope of their employment and thus such immunity does not apply.

 We present this article not as a defense of police officers, but to let the potential client know what needs to be considered in advance.
-The prudent client will understand these hurdles before filing the lawsuit and file a complaint that addresses each to avoid dismissal of the complaint by the judge granted a defense demurrer on any of these issues.
+The prudent client will understand these hurdles before filing the lawsuit and file a complaint that addresses each to avoid dismissal of the complaint by the judge granting a defense demurrer on any of these issues.
 To do this, we strongly recommend the potential client seek out and retain an experienced civil litigation attorney who has successfully litigated such claims against government agencies in the past.

 For more information about civil actions arising out of criminal events, please click on the following articles: